gameplay3d/gameplay-deps/README.md

 ## Windows

 For Windows, we generate Visual Studio project files.
-It should be done from within a Visual Studio 2013 or 2015 command prompt.
-You should also have the DirectX SDK installed because OpenAL should use the DirectSound back-end.
+It should be done from within a Visual Studio 2015 x64 command prompt.
+You must also have the DirectX SDK installed because OpenAL should use the DirectSound back-end.
 We also build both the Debug and Release variants.